apache/activemq-artemis-native/README.md

 ### Compiled File

-The produced file will be under the ./target/nar (example: ./target/nar/artemis-native-1.0.0-amd64-Linux-gpp-jni/lib/amd64-Linux-gpp/jni/libartemis-native-1.0.0.so) and you will have to rename it manually under ./bin following the appropriate pattern.
+The generated jar will include the ./lib/

 ### Advanced Compilation Methods and Developer-specific Documentation